oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 is the fraction of calls having this exact receiver type.

 The compiler may devirtualize an indirect call.
 The log always shows the last known state.
-For example, if there is an indirect call with just one possible receiver, the compiler can reroute the call to the concrete receiver and the call appears in the log as a direct call.
+For example, if there is an indirect call with just one possible receiver, the compiler can link the call to the concrete receiver and the call appears in the log as a direct call.

 ## Optimization-context tree